Lucie Randoin

-Lucie Gabrielle Randoin (11 May 1888 - 13 September 1960) was a French biologist, nutritionist, and hygienist.
-She was made a commander of the Legion of Honour in 1958 and is known for her research on vitamins.
+Lucie Gabrielle Randoin, née Fandard, (11 May 1888 - 13 September 1960) was a French biologist, nutritionist and hygienist at a time when it was unusual for women to excel in the emerging discipline of nutrition.
+A pioneer in her sphere, she is remembered for her outstanding contribution to institutional research into the identification and dietary significance of vitamins.
+She was made a commander of the Legion of Honour in 1958.